-Community Response is the actions a community takes to develop a system of resources and services which strengthen families and build protective and promotive factors and access to prevention resources.
+Community Response is the collective actions a community takes to develop a coordinated system of resources and services to strengthen families and enhance family well-being.

 Our Partners